rajarapuraj/SQL_Project/README.md

 ### Data Sources

-Population at Risk for Trachoma: The primary dataset used for this project is the "population-at-risk-of-trachoma-vs-receiving-treatment.csv" file, containing year wise population count within a specific country/continent that is collected by the World Health Organization - Global Health Observatory (2024).
+Population at Risk for Trachoma: The primary dataset used for this project is the [dataset_file](), containing year wise population count within a specific country/continent that is collected by the World Health Organization - Global Health Observatory (2024).

 I have collected a dataset from [Our World in Data](https://ourworldindata.org/grapher/number-treated-for-trachoma).